 The 8× Window Scaling

-At the leaf level, the QAT stores keys for 1 MB capture windows.
-Each level above covers 8 times the window of the level below:
+At the leaf level — LOD-0 — each node covers a 1 MB window of the capture.
+Each level above covers exactly 8× the window of the level below:

 ...